Measuring Claude Code ROI and Scaling Beyond Day One: The Productivity Paradox

 - Quarterly survey (30 min): "How much time did Claude Code save you?"

-Start with Tier 1 and 2.
-Add Tiers 3–5 as you scale.
-Perfect data is the enemy of good enough data.
+Start with Tiers 1 and 2.
+Add 3–5 as you scale.
+Perfect data is the enemy of good-enough data.

 Phased Rollout Strategy: De-Risk With Data

-Rollout in three phases.
-Each phase has explicit go/no-go criteria.
-If you miss the criteria, debug and extend the phase — don't push forward on hope.
+Roll out in three phases, each with explicit go/no-go criteria.
+Miss the criteria, debug and extend the phase — don't push forward on hope.

 Rendering diagram...